-Students admitted to the accelerated master's program must maintain a grade-point average of 3.20 throughout their senior year, complete their undergraduate degree as planned, and pass graduate courses taken for credit with a grade of B- or better.
+Students admitted to the accelerated master's program must attend an orientation/advising meeting to accept their offer of admission and maintain a grade-point average of 3.20 throughout their senior year, complete their undergraduate degree as planned, and pass graduate courses taken for credit with a grade of B- or better (some programs have stricter requirements).
 If these conditions are not met, admission may be withdrawn.

-Dual-credit forms must be completed and approved by the faculty, undergrad advisor, grad advisor and educational program coordinator of the Graduate School at the beginning of the semester for which dual credit is sought.
+Accelerated Master's 800-level credit forms must be completed and approved by the undergrad advisor and educational program coordinator of the Graduate School at the beginning of the semester for which dual credit is sought.

 Individuals holding a bachelor's degree from an accredited college or university may register for graduate courses through Continuing Education, or through the UNH Graduate School's Manchester office.
 These individuals are designated as "non-degree students."
 Non-degree students are not required to file an application for admission to the Graduate School and are not candidates for a graduate degree.
 Non-degree students may register for a maximum of 8 credits per semester.
 Registering for 9 or more credits requires special permission.
 Please note special permission is not required to exceed the 8 credit limit during the summer.